-The ChemComm paper, Advincula says, describes a graphene material that is proving to be an effective antimicrobial, while the research appearing in the journal uses a that can repel E. coli.
+The ChemComm paper, Advincula says, describes a graphene material that is proving to be an effective antimicrobial, while the research appearing in the journal Chemistry of Materials uses a conducting polymer that can repel E. coli.
 He says his team has created a smart film that not only can be used to turn bacterial adhesion on and off, but also may be used for detecting bacteria.
 The work was done in collaboration with Debora Rodrigues and her group from UH's department of civil and environmental engineering.

-Additionally, Advincula was recently inducted as a fellow of the (ACS), as well as being named a fellow in two of its technical divisions – the Polymer Chemistry Division and the Polymer Materials Science and Engineering Division.
+Additionally, Advincula was recently inducted as a fellow of the American Chemical Society (ACS), as well as being named a fellow in two of its technical divisions – the Polymer Chemistry Division and the Polymer Materials Science and Engineering Division.
 The ACS is the world's largest scientific society and one of the world's leading sources of authoritative scientific information.
 Achieving fellow status is a competitive process, based on research, contribution and service accomplishments to science and society.

 "It is a rare distinction to become a triple fellow with the ACS, which has more than 163,000 members," Advincula said.
 "With only one out of every 1,000 members qualifying for selection as a fellow, I am extremely honored to achieve this trifecta for my work in advancing polymer and nanomaterial research and applications."